vitorstabile/spring-boot-basics/README.md

 <br>

-For more information, acess this (link)[https://docs.spring.io/spring-framework/docs/3.0.0.M4/reference/html/ch01s02.html]
+For more information, access this [link](https://docs.spring.io/spring-framework/docs/3.0.0.M4/reference/html/ch01s02.html)

 Spring boot architecture is a module in the spring framework, where application with minimal programming efforts can be developed and is of production-grade and even be stand-alone in nature.